 There are 8 types of promotional emails you could be sending (starting now).

-Promo content is content that provides value to yoru subscribers, like educating them, informing them, or entertaining them and at the same time, it sells.
+Promo content is content that provides value to your subscribers, like educating them, informing them, or entertaining them and at the same time, it sells.

 You shouldn’t send too many of this type of content as it tends to backfire.
 Rather, it must be balanced with relational content so as to provide 80% education and 20% selling (approximately).